 The decision to hire an attorney (or to ask one to be appointed to you) is an important one to make.
 The details of how you can do so will be covered in today's blog post.
 While there are quite a few services that an attorney can provide you within the context of your CPS case, there are limits to even what an attorney can do on your behalf.
 This will also be gone over in some detail as well.

 Hiring a lawyer to represent you in your CPS case

-Secondly, there must have been a lawsuit filed by CPS where the agency is asking a judge to be appointed as a temporary managing conservator of your child in order for you to be able to have an attorney appointed to represent you in your CPS case.
+Secondly, there must have been a lawsuit filed by CPS where the agency is asking a judge to be appointed as a temporary managing conservator of your child for you to be able to have an attorney appointed to represent you in your CPS case.

 Discussing your case with your attorney

-If you have questions for an attorney please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have questions for an attorney, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We work with people just like you across our community and would be honored to speak to you about doing the same for you and your family.
 We offer free of charge consultations with our licensed family law attorneys.